radiantlogic-v8/documentation-new/documentation/configuration/security/password-policies.md

 The Enable Dictionary Check option is comparable to the Strong Password Check plug-in found in legacy LDAP directories.
 This enables RadiantOne to verify that a user’s password doesn’t contain unallowed strings from a specified dictionary file.
 This can be used as a method to enforce strong password policies.

 >[!warning] The default behavior uses an exact match comparison of the password to a dictionary value.
-To enforce a contains match comparison, go to the Main Control Panel > Zookeeper tab, navigate to `/radiantone/<version>/<clusterName>/config/vds_server.conf` and click EDIT MODE.
-Set the following: "enablePwdPolicyDictionarySubstringCheck" : true <BR> The value of “true” must be in all lowercase, as shown above. <BR>You can also set this property using the vdsconfig command line utility, set-property command.
-For details, see the [Radiantone Command Line Configuration Guide](/command-line-configuration-guide/01-introduction).
+To enforce a contains match comparison, go to the Classic Control Panel > Zookeeper tab, navigate to `/radiantone/<version>/<clusterName>/config/vds_server.conf` and click EDIT MODE.
+Set the following: "enablePwdPolicyDictionarySubstringCheck" : true <BR> The value of “true” must be in all lowercase, as shown above.

 To enable this feature: